SamuSommer/ScrobbleSync/README.md

 A: You can message me on Discord @Samu#1337, I will try to help you :)

-Q: Does this work with Spotify / on Windows / on Android / etc.?
+Q: Does this work on iOS / on Windows / on Android / with Spotify / etc.?

 A: Unfortunately no, AppleScript only works on Mac.
 Spotify doesn't have any metadata editing features.
+If you really care about scrobbles and correct tags, I highly recommend you switch to Apple Music.

 Q: Why do you write the scrobbles to comment instead of just updating the playcount directly?